areebsddq/Lyrics-Embedder/README.md

 * [Chardet](https://pypi.python.org/pypi/chardet) and [Ftfy](https://github.com/LuminosoInsight/python-ftfy) (For unicode and lyrics stuff)

 # Further improvements:
-* Find a better way to get genius.com url
+* Find a better way to get Genius.com url
-* Make a lyrics box that displays what we scraped
+* Make a lyrics box that displays what we scraped (GUI is so difficuuult)
 * Maybe implement detecting/translating non-english lyrics